gusztavj/Focus-Wizard/readme.md

   * For each lod level `p`, only objects tagged with `lodp` or `lodm-n` are made visible, where `m <= p` and `n >= p`.
 For example, if you want to show lod1 objects, and you have an object tagged as `#lod1` and another tagged as `<lod0-2>`, both will be visible.

-* You can add the [custom object property](#rules-based-on-custom-object-properties) (for example, using [T1nk-R Custom Object Property Manager](https://github.com/gusztavj/Custom-Object-Property-Manager), another member of the **T1nk-R Utilities** designed to effectively manage custom object properties) named `Hide at Lod Level` to each of your objects which you want to hide for and below a specific LOD level, and assign the first level (a number between `0` to `5`) where the object is no more required.
+* You can add the [custom object property](#rules-based-on-custom-object-properties) (for example, using [T1nk-R Custom Object Property Manager](https://github.com/gusztavj/Custom-Object-Property-Manager), another member of the **T1nk-R Utilities**, designed to effectively manage custom object properties) named `Hide at Lod Level` to each of your objects which you want to hide on and below a specific LOD level, and assign the first level (a number between `0` to `5`) where the object is no more required.
 For example, if you want to hide an object at lod 3 (and lod 4 and lod 5), assign the value `3`.

   * For each lod level `p`, an object featuring the `Hide at Lod Level` property will be hidden if the value of the property is `q`, where `p <= q <= 5`.
 Objects not having this property or having other values will not be hidden.